Gabrieljsilva/teste-desenvolvimento-web/api/README.md

 This should ensure adequate permissions to run the application.

-All versions must be sent to the docker hub, to do this, execute the following command:

 ### Comments
 It is recommended to use docker-compose only in development environments.